Skip to main content

 Fundraising Data Correlation

 FEC filings reveal campaign fundraising totals and cash-on-hand weeks before the data enters mainstream analysis.
-Candidates who dramatically outraise opponents in a quarter often see their Polymarket midterm odds improve once the numbers are publicized.
+Candidates who dramatically outraise opponents in a quarter often see their Polymarket 2026 midterm odds improve once the numbers are publicized.
 Track ActBlue (Democratic) and WinRed (Republican) for real-time small-dollar fundraising signals.
-Large Q3 and Q4 fundraising hauls in midterm years are the strongest predictors of competitive races.
+Large Q3 and Q4 fundraising hauls in the 2026 cycle are strong predictors of competitive races.

 Key signals: FEC quarterly filing deadlines (March 31, June 30, September 30) create predictable information release cycles.